 Our Sustainable Story

-SeaDragon formally reviewed its unrefined oil sourcing arrangements to assess the oversight and management of the fisheries.
+SeaDragon formally reviews our raw material sourcing arrangements to assess the oversight and management of the fisheries and only purchase from independently certified sustainable sources.

 SEADRAGON’S FISH OIL SUPPLY CHAIN

-SeaDragon’s vision is to be recognised as a world-class provider of marine ingredients which are sustainably sourced from the Southern Oceans and manufactured in New Zealand.
+SeaDragon’s vision to be a trusted provider of world-class Omega-3 DHA ingredients, sustainably sourced then manufactured with pride in New Zealand.
 We have integrated sustainability into our vision because careful management of marine resources is integral to the viability of our industry for the long term.

-SeaDragon produces refined Omega-3 oils sourced from waste products out of tuna canneries, from skipjack, albacore and yellowfin tuna caught in certified-sustainable fisheries predominantly from the Pacific Ocean.
+SeaDragon upcycles Omega-3 oils from waste products out of tuna canneries, from tuna caught in certified sustainable fisheries predominantly from the Pacific Ocean.
+Once Seadragon has refined these waste byproducts, they are transformed into high-value human nutrition products.

-We source crude oil from the NZ Hoki fishery, recognised as one of the most sustainably managed fisheries in the world and from batch-fermented algae.
-We=e expect these sources to become a growing share of the oil we source and refine.
+We also source crude oil from the NZ Hoki fishery, recognised as one of the most sustainably managed fisheries globally and from batch-fermented algae.
+Our strategy is for these products to become a growing share of the oil we source and refine.

 SeaDragon formally reviews its unrefined oil sourcing arrangements to assess the oversight and management of these fisheries and are committed to only sourcing raw material from fisheries that have independent sustainability certifications.